 The probate lender evaluates the estate and how much you stand to inherit.
-If the lender believes it is likely to make money on an agreement with you, it may offer you an immediate payment of less than your full inheritance for the right to receive the full amount when probate ends.
+If the lender believes it is likely to make money on an agreement with you, it will offer you an immediate payment of less than your full inheritance in return for the right to receive the full amount when probate ends.
 (In legalese, this is an assignment of your claim to your inheritance.)
 So, you will get less than you originally expected, but you will receive that money sooner, regardless of how long or how uncertain a probate may be.

 If you are considering a probate loan, don't make the decision lightly.
 Take some time to evaluate whether it is a good option for you.